 The indigenous lands of Amazigh, also called Tamazgha, encompasses Morocco, Algeria, Tunisia, Libya, Western Sahara, Mauritania, the Canary Islands and parts of Egypt, Mali and Niger.
 This region is believed to have been inhabited by Amazigh since 10,000 BCE.
-Their territories were subsequently occupied during the Arab conquests in the seventh and eighth centuries CE and the population converted to Islam.
+Their territories were subsequently occupied during the Arab conquests in the seventh and eighth centuries CE and the majority of the population converted to Islam.

 Tens of thousands of Arabs settled in Ifriqiya and intermarried with the local population.
 Most Amazigh, since they are an indigenous people, do not wish to be labelled as a minority and some instead use the French expression groupe minorisé, meaning a group that has been ‘minoritized’.

 It was forbidden to speak shilha during the Bourguiba era.
 Nowadays, while these restrictions are not enforced so strictly, the language is still under threat.
 One issue is that most of those with a knowledge of shilha are just able to speak it: only a small number also know how to write it, employing the system used in Morocco or Algeria.
 This poses significant challenges to the integration of shilha instruction into the school system.
-It remains the case that, under the terms of Decree Law no. 59-53 of 1959, the use of non-Arabic names is prohibited and so in principle Amazigh are obliged to register using Arab names.

 There have been several cases in recent years of people who wished to register their children with Amazigh names and were prevented from doing so because of Decree Law no. 59-53 of 1959.
 This decree was legally abolished in 2020, allowing the Amazigh community to legally use their names, though at the time of writing it is too early to assess whether this is being implemented: municipalities seem to assess these cases on an ad hoc basis and may not have been informed of the abolition of the decree.
 Though the situation has improved since the 2011 revolution, it is still the case that many Amazigh in southern Tunisia face considerable pressure to conceal not only their language but other aspects of their culture, such as traditional clothing, to secure employment and social acceptance.
 In this context, aspects of their heritage are now under threat, including the traditional Amazigh style of house design.
 While better suited to the local environment and temperature, their value is not widely recognized and many are opting instead for modern housing.
 In the 1960s, the Tunisian government started building new villages down in the valley as a strategy to encourage members of mountain communities to resettle there.
-Many started to leave villages such as Zraoua (a small village in the governate of Gabès) due because there was no access to water, electricity and other services.
+Many started to leave villages such as Zraoua (a small village in the governate of Gabès) because there was no access to water, electricity and other services.
 This has resulted in many Amazigh villages becoming abandoned and the deterioration of the remaining traditional architecture.
 Only a few popular tourist destinations are being preserved, such as Houmt Souk on the island of Djerba.

 Nevertheless, in other ways there have been encouraging developments in recent years.
 Amazigh community representatives have highlighted how, though many issues had yet to be resolved, the available space for activists to express themselves freely in public has expanded considerably.
 As a result, a number of Amazigh movements have emerged in the wake of the revolution, energized in particular by young activists with an interest in revitalizing their Amazigh culture.
 Places where Amazigh movements are strongest are those where the language is still spoken, such as Djerba and Douiret.
 Some also try to encourage the revitalization of the Amazigh heritage for economic reasons, seeing it as a potential opportunity for supporting the general development of the community through tourism, handicrafts and clothing.